danielboots/fytletic/README.md

 I would like to thank my mentor for this project Reuben who has helped me with the initial planning, the custom models including the Gym and Fighter network, his knowledge and support have been crucial in me completing this project.

 Id like to thank my fiance once again who has let me stay up way too long every night the past month so i could hit the deadline, although ive been up with my daughter in the night too!
 Im ready for a small rest!
 But again my daughter and my son who are a massive part of my motivation for completing this course, this project is for you all!

+Id like to also thank everyone at Code Institute and the Learning people especially Stuart Crang, who started me on this journey.
+At the beginning i didnt know what a div was, now ive wrote this web app in Django, he has caused many sleepless nights for me but its all been worth it!

 To anyone else, you know who you are.